lmiphay/firestorm-debian/README.md

 A docker build environment for firestorm based on: debian:stretch

-This builds:
+This can be used to:

-1. a debian 9 stretch container with the firestorm build dependencies installed.
+1. create a debian 9 stretch image with the firestorm build dependencies installed.
+2. create a docker container which bind mounts in a host location holding the firestorm repo.
-2. makes firestorm build from the head of: phoenix-firestorm
+3. build a firestorm from the head of: phoenix-firestorm

 # Host Requirements